Chai cafes woo coffee fans in urban India

 In addition, selling tea has been traditionally considered a down-market job.
 Coffee shops, on the other hand, have always been associated with a Western, fashionable lifestyle.

-Young, urban Indians have embraced the coffee culture, where home-grown brand Café Coffee Day is the biggest player, followed by Italy's Lavazza.
+Young, urban Indians have embraced the coffee culture, where home-grown brand Caf Coffee Day is the biggest player, followed by Italy's Lavazza.

 In January, Starbucks announced plans to enter the competitive market with 50 outlets by year-end through a tie-up with Tata Group, the country's biggest business house.